acidgenomics/r-chromium/README.md

 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)

-Toolkit for 10X Genomics single-cell RNA-seq data.
+Toolkit for 10X Genomics Chromium single cell data.

-🚨🚨🚨 NOT YET COMPATIBLE WITH CELLRANGER 3 🚨🚨🚨

 ## Installation